Where to start

 ✓ Declaring bankruptcy

-They all come with their own risks and it is important you are fully aware of the risks, costs, and implications of choosing any of the following.
-We have also provided different sources of help should you need to talk further about your personal situation.
+They all come with their own risks and it is important you are fully aware of the risks, costs, and implications of choosing any of them.
+We have also provided different sources of help should you need to talk further support.

 It is worth knowing that different Police Forces deal with employee debt differently and you should learn more about your employers approach to debt before choosing routes such as entering an IVA, DMP or declaring bankruptcy.
 If you are a Police Officer or member of Police Staff who encounters financial difficulties, you should disclose it in accordance with your forces guidelines, as it may affect your vetting status or certain postings.
 The Credit Union will not make disclosures to your employer unless legally required to do so by a Police Force.